skillen1/CMUSoundbytes.github.io/README.md

   - [{ Personal } Theme](https://github.com/PanosSakkos/personal-jekyll-theme)
     - (Made mainly from the [Grayscale Theme](https://github.com/jeromelachaud/grayscale-theme) and other stuff, look at the { Personal } documentation.
 - [Emoji Cheat Sheet](http://www.webpagefx.com/tools/emoji-cheat-sheet/) (because we can support that :smile: )

+# CONTACTS

+## Coding
+[Daniel Graf](https://github.com/grafmark59) - Will answer questions, but very sarcastically.
+Mastermind behind everything.
+[Sean Park](https://spark33.github.io/) - Put no work into this README so I can call him whatever I want.

+## Pictures
+[Toby Donoghue](http://octoberlane.com/) - Took the wonderful pictures on our home page.
+Without her, you'll be truly lost.

+## Posts & Design
+[Shreya Desikan](https://www.linkedin.com/in/shreya-desikan-9a52399b) - Took care of a lot of the design work (logo) and wrote a lot of the website content!
+Without her, you'll __also__ be truly lost.

+## Website Ownership & Other Misc Stuff
+[Paul Rogozenski]() - Has a grasp of a lot of the formal stuff (website ownership mainly)